 A requirement of the subsidy scheme is that the enterprise must have employees in order to be eligible for receiving a subsidy.
 This requirement applies collectively to the Norwegian part of the group, meaning that at least one of the companies in the Norwegian part of the group must fulfil the requirement.
 The requirements in the regulation’s sections 2-4 to 2-6 must be fulfilled for all the enterprises in the Norwegian part of the group.

-To be considered closed by the state, 50 percent or more of the collective revenue of the Norwegian part of the group in January and February 2020 must come from business activities considered closed by the state.
+For the months of March, April and May, special rules apply for enterprises that have been ordered to close by the state.
+To be considered closed by the state, 50 percent or more of the collective revenue of the Norwegian part of the group in January and February 2020 must be generated from business activities considered closed by the state.

 The enterprise that submits the application on behalf of the group will be responsible for the information given in the application.
 The enterprise that submits the application must also get consent from all the other enterprises that are part of the Norwegian part of the group.
 The consent may be given by a person who is eligible to apply for a subsidy on behalf of the enterprise pursuant to section 4-4 of the Regulations.
 A subsidy that is granted to the Norwegian part of the group collectively will, according to the regulation’s section 3-4 subsection 2, be granted to and paid out to the company who submits the application.